 What Is Depression?

-There are many difficult situations we encounter throughout our lives that makes us feel sad, worried or scared.
+There are many difficult situations we encounter throughout our lives that make us feel sad, worried or scared.
 These feelings are just normal reactions to everyday life.
 However, if a person is diagnosed with depression their mood is much more severe and persistent.

 If you or someone you care about experiences any of the signs and symptoms listed below, for more than two weeks, then make an appointment to see your doctor: